FuelLabs/fuels-ts/apps/docs/src/guide/contracts/configurable-constants.md

 ## Setting New Values For Configurable Constants

-During contract deployment, you can define new values for any/all of the configurable constants.
+During contract deployment, you can define new values for any/all the configurable constants.
 The example below shows setting of one configurable constant, while the others will have default values.

 <<< @./snippets/configurable-constants.ts#setting-configurable-constant{ts:line-numbers}